CERC-AAI/Robin/README.md

 # Robin-LLaVA

-**A LLaVA-fork enabling Mistral & Open-Hermes-2.5 language models to process images**
+**A LLaVA-fork enabling the Mistral-7B & Open-Hermes-2.5 language models to process images**

 This repo and the accociated finetuned models were created in a collaboration between the AGI-Collective and Simon Ramstedt, with computing resources from [Hessian-AI](https://hessian.ai/).